Employment Certificating Officers Manual (Rev 11/13)

 All certificates must be signed by the minor in the presence of the issuing official, at the time the certificate is issued.
 Employment certificates are not valid during the hours school is in session, except for the full-time certificate.

 Employment certificates are valid for many types of employment.
 Permits are issued for a specific occupation.
 Generally, employment is illegal for minors under 14 years of age.
 The exceptions to this are for minors employed as newspaper carriers, or employed with a special farm work permit.

 - Newspaper Carrier Permit - This permit is issued to minors from 11 to 18 years of age to engage in the occupation of delivering, or selling and delivering newspapers, shopping papers, and periodicals.

 - Farm Work Permit - This permit is issued to minors from 14 to 16 years of age for farm employment.
 The permit is valid only when signed by the employer.
 A permit is not required for the employment of a minor over 16 years of age in farm service.

 - Farm Work Permit - Special - This permit may be issued to a 12 year old minor for the hand harvest of berries, fruits, and vegetables.
 The minor must be accompanied by his parent or guardian, or the employee must have the written consent of the parent or guardian.
 Employers must sign the permit.

 - Street Trade Permits - This permit is issued to minors from 14 to 18 years of age to engage in street trade occupations such as selling newspapers or periodicals, or for work as a bootblack.

 The Newspaper Carrier Permit is valid indefinitely.
-The Child Model Permit is valid for one year.
 All other permits are valid for a period of two years from the date of issuance.